garbellanobelen/garbellanobelen/README.md

 I am a frontend developer and occasional UI/UX Designer who loves making high-quality websites.
 Javascript, HTML, and CSS are the languages I am good at.
 I love learning and building something new, productive, innovative and creative.
 * *I am interested in Web designing and Testing*

+- Currently taking a React development course.
 - I recently completed a manual QA testing course.
 - 👯 I’m looking forward to collaborate on new projects.
 - ✔ Ask me about anything, I am happy to help. 😉<br>
-- Outside tech, 📖 I love to read novels, playing the guitar and 🎵 listen to music.
+- Outside tech, 📖 I love to read novels, playing the guitar, bass and 🎵 listen to music.
 - 📫 You can reach me at: <a href="https://www.linkedin.com/in/belengarbellano/">LinkedIn</a>
 <br>
 <br>